Phitrapy/phitrapy.github.io/_posts/2022-08-07-a-feature-bucketlist-for-this-blog.md

 * A custom theme! 🎨
 * A comment section 💬 (with [staticman](https://staticman.net/)?
 Usefull [info here](https://mademistakes.com/mastering-jekyll/static-comments-improved/))
 * Pictures for my blog posts
+* Thumbnails to display the pictures for my post list
+* A "last modified" feature for blog posts